 In recent years I have discovered a passion for spinning (a variety of fibres), felting, weaving and dyeing.
 I use a drum carder to blend fibres both protein and cellulose, and then use the spinning wheel to blend colours.
 These then become the basis of my felted pieces using silk fabric and fibre of many grades and weights, to get movement and texture into my pieces.

-Currently I am exploring more dyeing and Shibori techniques, on silk, linen, cotton and wool.
+Currently I am exploring stitching into prefects and more dyeing and Shibori techniques, mainly on silk and wool.

 I enjoy starting with an idea and creating something unique, practical and wearable and sometimes outrageous!
 Working with felt and dyeing, you never really know how it will turn out, .. it can be quite rewarding and surprising (there is lots of doubt sometimes).